heptarch/heptarch.github.io/drafts/parrondo.md

 Suppose that it did.
 Then we would be turning thermal energy---the random jumps---into gravitational potential energy.
-This violates the second law of thermodynamics, which forbids us turning thermal energy into useful work.
+This violates the Second Law of thermodynamics, which forbids us turning thermal energy into useful work.
+To be clear, each time the particle jumps to the right, we seem to have violated the Second Law, but really, what matters is the *average*.
+Random fluctuations are fine, but the average trajectory must always get stuck or go left.